SAP/spartacus-docs/_pages/home/updating-to-version-2/updating-to-version-2.md

 ## Prerequisites

-First you need to upgrade all your @spartacus libs to the latest 1.5.x release.
-For more details, see (https://sap.github.io/spartacus-docs/release-information/#about-spartacus-releases)

-Make sure you also also have the @spartacus/schematics updated to the latest 1.5.x version.
-If you don't have the @spartacus/schematics in your package.json, you need to add it. @spartacus/schematics is required in further steps.
-To add it, edit your `package.json` file.
-In the `devDependencies` section, add @spartacus/schematics with the same version as your other @spartacus/* dependencies.
-For example, if your @spartacus/* dependencies are on version "^1.5.4", the add the entry `"@spartacus/schematics": "^1.5.4",` in `devDependencies`.
-After, run `yarn install`.

 Spartacus 2.0 requires Angular version 9.
 You must update Angular before updating Spartacus.
 For more information, see [Updating to Angular version 9](https://update.angular.io/).

+You must also upgrade all of your `@spartacus` libraries to the latest 1.5.x release before you begin upgrading to Spartacus 2.0.
+For more information, see [Upgrading Spartacus Libraries to a New Minor Version](https://sap.github.io/spartacus-docs/release-information/#upgrading-spartacus-libraries-to-a-new-minor-version).

+**Note:** Your `@spartacus` libraries must include the `@spartacus/schematics` library.
+If you do not have the `@spartacus/schematics` library, add it to your `package.json` file in the `devDependencies` section, and set it to the same version as your other `@spartacus` libraries.
+Then run `yarn install`.

 ## Updating Spartacus